 The beautiful Bali.
 Whats not to love.
 The beach, the surf, the food, the shops, the nightlife, I could go on and on.
 Theres so much to do and so much to see, you honestly feel like you could explore forever.

 People often ask me the best places to stay in Bali, best accom and best things to do, and from my experience, I’ve found the best way to do it is by staying in different places across the island.
 I’ve stayed in Legian, Kuta, Seminyak, Nusa Dua, Uluwatu and on Gilli T island and its safe to say you see the best parts of Bali from these areas.
 Theres also Ubud, although I’ve never stayed there, I’ve travelled there twice and its definitely another place in Bali you want to explore.

 Got 2 weeks to travel?
-Well I’d say, to see the best of it all, you’d really only need to go to 3 or 4 spots: Seminyak (can easily access Kuta and Legian from there), Uluwatu, Ubud and Gilli T and I’ll talk about each place in depth a little later.
+Well I’d say, to see the best of it all, you’d really only need to go to 3 or 4 spots: Seminyak (can easily access Kuta and Legian from there), Uluwatu, Ubud and Gilli T and I’ll talk about each place a little more in depth:

-The nightlife and clubbing scene in Bali is pretty insane.
-Theres so much going on at night, huge 7 story clubs like Sky Garden have music pumping out and onto the streets, where Kiwis and Aussies are running around going mental haha. – a tad on the tacky side but still a fun night out.
+The nightlife and clubbing scene in Kuta is pretty insane too.
+Theres so much going on at night, huge 7 story clubs like Sky Garden have music pumping out and onto the streets, where Kiwis and Aussies are running around going mental.

 In a nut shell, Kuta is super busy, hectic and maybe even a little dirty and overrated.
 However its got a cool culture thats deffs not a miss when travelling Bali.